Jangveersoothe/Edutip-PBL/README.md

 ## EduTip (E-learning Website)
-An educational website for students and programmers 😊😊😊
+An educational website for students and programmers.

 ![](pcView.png)